hackjalstead/IRCP/README.md

 IRCP includes lab single image, lab multi-image, Live host & Bootable versions.

-Each script contains built-in automation to mount/dismount of images, detect OS parition, detect OS type, create Evidence folders & execute Kape with parsers id'd wth OS detection.
+Each script contains built-in automation to mount/dismount of images, detect OS parition, detect OS type, create Evidence folders & execute Kape with parsers id'd by OS detection.
 A full breakdown of each scripts features can be found below.

 IRCP has customizable Kape parser variables which Responders can change to suit varied investigational needs.